launchdarkly/dotnet-client-sdk/README.md

 This version of the SDK is built for the following targets:

-* Xamarin Android 8.1, for use with Android 8.1 (Android API 27) and higher.
+* .Net 7 Android, for use with Android 5.0 (Android API 21) and higher.
-* Xamarin iOS 10, for use with iOS 10 and higher.
+* .Net 7 iOS, for use with iOS 11 and higher.
+* .Net 7 macOS (using Mac Catalyst), for use with macOS 10.15 and higher.
+* .Net 7 Windows (using WinUI), for Windows 11 and Windows 10 version 1809 or higher.
-* .NET Standard 2.0, for use with any runtime platform that supports .NET Standard 2.0, or in portable .NET Standard library code.
+* .NET 7, for use with any runtime platform that supports .NET Standard 2.1, or in portable .NET Standard library code.

-The .NET Standard 2.0 target does not use any Xamarin packages and has no OS-specific code.
-This allows the SDK to be used in a desktop .NET Framework or .NET 5.0 application, or in a Xamarin MacOS application.
+The .NET 7 target does not use any MAUI packages and has no OS-specific code.
+This allows the SDK to be used in a desktop .NET Framework or .NET 7.0 application.
 However, due to the lack of OS-specific integration, SDK functionality will be limited in those environments: for instance, the SDK will not be able to detect whether networking is turned on or off.

 The .NET build tools should automatically load the most appropriate build of the SDK for whatever platform your application or library is targeted to.